-Generally, once an Agricultural Security Area is established it may continue in existence for a period of ten years unless an owner withdraws his or her land from the ASA or the area fails to satisfy any of the three major criteria for eligibility for ASA status, which are:
+Generally, once an agricultural security area is established it may continue in existence for a period of 10 years unless an owner withdraws the land from the ASA or the area fails to satisfy any of the three major eligibility criteria for an ASA:

-1. The area must consist of not less than 500 contiguous acres of farmland.
-This includes the site of a dwelling, house, barn, and other similar buildings.

-2. The land included in the ASA must be in an Agricultural District established under ORC Chapter 929.

-3. The land included in the ASA is valued and assessed for real property tax purposes under Current Agricultural Use Value (CAUV) pursuant to ORC Sections 5713.30-5713.38.
+- 1. The area must consist of not less than 500 contiguous acres of farmland.
+This includes the site of a dwelling, house, barn, and other similar buildings. - 2.
+The land included in the ASA must be in an agricultural district established under ORC Chapter 929. - 3.
+The land included in the ASA is valued and assessed for real property tax purposes under current agricultural use value (CAUV) pursuant to ORC Sections 5713.30-5713.38.

-If an owner of land that is enrolled in an ASA wants to withdraw, a written notice of withdrawal must be sent by certified mail to the County Auditor and the Boards of County Commissioners and Township Trustees of each county and township that has land located in the ASA.
+If an owner of land that is enrolled in an ASA wants to withdraw, a written notice of withdrawal must be sent by certified mail to the county auditor and the boards of county commissioners and township trustees of each county and township that has land located in the ASA.